3 Types of Bow in Korean Culture: When and How to Use

 Confucianism places great emphasis on hierarchical relationships and social harmony.
 In the Confucian philosophy, the bow in Korean culture is a way of showing respect to superiors and elders.

-The Types of Bow in Korean Culture
+3 Types of Bow in Korean Culture

 There are three main types of bowing in Korean culture: Sebae, Jeol, and Mokrye.